raveenw/Assignment-TTO/README.md

 # Assignment-TTO

-Both Scripts need to run on AWS Lambda
+Both Scripts need to run on AWS Lambda  \n
 Once the code is changed,deploy again and can Test.

 1)lambda_function.py file includes script for task 1.